Our favorite product releases this week: Material, Eddie Bauer, Hunter and more | CNN Underscored

 Yeti Yonder Water Bottle

-Available in 750-milliliter ($25) and 1-liter ($28) sizes, Yeti’s newest plastic addition to its drinkware lineup is designed to be “virtually indestructible,” whether you’re on the trail or just tend to drop things a lot.
-The cap is designed to be 100% leak proof as well, with two ways to sip: through the spout or through the wide mouth.
+Available in 750-milliliter ($25) and 1-liter ($28) sizes, Yeti’s newest plastic addition to its drinkware lineup is designed to be “virtually indestructible,” whether you’re on the trail or you just tend to drop things a lot.
+The cap is designed to be 100% leakproof as well, with two ways to sip: through the spout or through the wide mouth.

 Beautiful by Drew Barrymore Merlot Capsule Collection

 Add a little dark glamour to your kitchen with Drew Barrymore’s latest addition to her Beautiful home collection.
-The limited-edition Merlot Capsule Collection features the jammy red in small countertop appliances like the 5.3-quart Tilt-Head Stand Mixer, 6-quart Air Fryer and a One-Touch Electric Kettle, all of which you’ll want to display.
+The limited-edition Merlot Capsule Collection features the jammy red in small countertop appliances like the 5.3-quart Tilt-Head Stand Mixer, the 6-quart Air Fryer and a One-Touch Electric Kettle, all of which you’ll want to display.
 Also available?
-A 2-quart Cast Iron Heart Shaped Dutch Oven, the 24-Ounce No Drippy Sippy and a 12-Ounce Wine Tumbler.
+A 2-quart Cast-Iron Heart-Shaped Dutch Oven, the 24-ounce No Drippy Sippy and a 12-ounce Wine Tumbler.

 Goshi Body Wash and Body Lotion